terracenter/gentoo_install/README.md

 FFLAGS="${COMMON_FLAGS}"
 ```

-Now we're going to set up `MAKEOPTS`. `MAKEOPTS` describes the number of parallel jobs going to be used by Portage.
+Now we're going to set up `MAKEOPTS`. `MAKEOPTS` describes the number of parallel jobs used by Portage.

 There's always been some discussion on what to set here, but I'm going to follow what the Gentoo wiki recommends [here](https://wiki.gentoo.org/wiki/MAKEOPTS), which is: `less than or equal to the minimum of the size of RAM/2GB or CPU thread count`.